 Did you know that every year, Asheville hosts a spring (newer) and fall vegan festival?
 Don’t miss the Asheville VeganFest, filled with vendors serving up vegan food and beer along with vegan lifestyle products.
 We go almost every year.

-Be sure to let us know your favorite Asheville vegan and vegetarian restaurants in the comments.
+🗣️ AND, be sure to let us know your favorite Asheville vegan and vegetarian restaurants in the comments.
+We are always trying new (and old) places and take your recommendations/experiences seriously. 💙 Christine of Uncorked Asheville